docker/docs/docker-for-windows/troubleshoot.md

 ### Docker fails to start when firewall or anti-virus software is installed

-**Some firewalls and anti-virus software might be incompatible with Microsoft Windows 10 builds** (e.g., Windows 10 Anniversary Update).
+**Some firewalls and anti-virus software might be incompatible with Microsoft **Windows 10 builds**, such as Windows 10 Anniversary Update.
 The conflict typically occurs after a Windows update or new install of the firewall, and manifests as an error response from the Docker daemon and a **Docker for Windows start failure**.
 The Comodo Firewall was one example of this problem, but users report that software has since been updated to work with these Windows 10 builds.

 See the Comodo forums topics [Comodo Firewall conflict with Hyper-V](https://forums.comodo.com/bug-reports-cis/comodo-firewall-began-conflict-with-hyperv-t116351.0.html)